top of page

 • Jul 14

-Ensuring you have the correct building replacement cost selected on your insurance policy is critical - in fact it's probably the single most important section for strata and commercial property.
-If a major claim occurs and your property is under insured, the insurer is fully with in their rights to pay out only a fraction of the total damage value.
+Ensuring you have the correct building replacement cost selected on your insurance policy is critical, in fact it's probably the single most important section for strata and commercial property.
+If a major claim occurs and your property is under insured, the insurer is within their rights to pay out on a fraction of the total damage value - depending on the what percentage the building is underinsured by.

 What is an Insurance Replacement Valuation?